Suppressed crosstalk between two-junction superconducting qubits with mode-selective exchange coupling: Qubit-Qubit and Qubit-Resonator Interactions

 In Fig.~\ref{fig:figure3}, we explore qubit-qubit interactions and qubit-resonator interactions.
 Fig.~\ref{fig:figure3}a shows an example of a Ramsey experiment to measure the static ZZ interactions between the A modes of Q1 and Q2.
 In Fig.~\ref{fig:figure3}b, we plot a measurement of the ZZ interactions between the B modes of the same two qubits.
 The B modes clearly have a larger static ZZ than the A modes, thus demonstrating mode-selective coupling.

 To measure the longitudinal coupling $\chi$ between the bus resonator and the TCQ modes, we performed photon number splitting spectroscopy \cite{PhysRevA.74.042318, Nature.445.515}.
 This involves doing a Rabi spectroscopy measurement immediately after a detuned microwave pulse has been applied to the bus resonator.
 The detuned pulse fills the bus with photons, causing a shift in the qubit frequency equal to $2\chi n$, where $n$ is the number of photons in the bus.
 The varying number of photons results in a number of evenly spaced peaks in the Rabi spectrum, allowing for a measurement of $\chi$.
-In Figs.~\ref{fig:figure3}c and d, we show the spectroscopy measurement of the A and B modes of Q2 after driving the 4.018 GHz bus connecting Q1 and Q2.
-We find that the A mode has a longitudinal coupling of $2\chi = 3.5$ MHz to the bus while the B mode has $2\chi = 2$ MHz.
+In Figs.~\ref{fig:figure3}c and d, we show the spectroscopy measurement of the A and B modes of Q2 after driving the 5.92 GHz bus connecting Q0 and Q2.
+We find that the A mode has a longitudinal coupling of $2\chi = 1.5$ MHz to the bus while the B mode has $2\chi = 2$ MHz.
 Thus, both modes have a sizable longitudinal coupling with the bus resonator.

-\dograph{figure3}{width = 3.5 in}{(a) Measurement of static ZZ interaction between the A modes of Q1 and Q2. (b) Measurement of static ZZ interactions between the B modes of Q1 and Q2. (c) Photon number splitting spectroscopy of the A mode of Q2 while driving the bus between Q1 and Q2. (d) Photon number splitting spectroscopy of the B mode of Q2 while driving the bus between Q1 and Q2.}
+\dograph{figure3}{width = 3.5 in}{(a) Measurement of static ZZ interaction between the A modes of Q0 and Q2. (b) Measurement of static ZZ interactions between the B modes of Q0 and Q2. (c) Photon number splitting spectroscopy of the A mode of Q2 while driving the bus between Q0 and Q2. (d) Photon number splitting spectroscopy of the B mode of Q2 while driving the bus between Q0 and Q2.
+For (a) and (c), the y-axis corresponds to the probability of Q2 being the first excited state of its A mode.
+For (b) and (d), the y-axis corresponds to the probability of Q2 being the first excited state of its B mode. }